gamedevware/charon/docs/advanced/commands/data_apply_patch.rst

 ---------------

 --dataBase
-   Absolute or relative oath to game data.
+   Absolute or relative path to game data.
 Use quotation marks if your path contains spaces.

    .. code-block:: bash